 AuthorityThe distribution of the authority to identify and treat risk.
 For example, a factory where any worker has authority to stop a production line for a safety issue versus a factory where such authority lies in an executive who is rarely on site.
 This is an element of culture because an employee may technically have authority that they feel they are unable to use due to norms and expectations.

 AccountabilityAn organization that holds leadership accountable for unmanaged risk.
 In some cases, leadership is rewarded for risk taking but not penalized for a lack of due diligence in managing risk.
-This is mostly cultural as organizations simply get in the habit of rewarding successes and hiding failure.In some cases, an organization takes risk management seriously but has a lack of imagination in identifying risk and risk treatments.
+This is mostly cultural as organizations simply get in the habit of rewarding successes and hiding failure.risk treatments.
 This can manifest itself as an obsession over minor risks whereby bigger risks are neglected such as a society that is focused on dread risks while ignoring large scale environmental risks.
 A failure of imagination can also cause a society or organization to overfocus on recent events in identifying risk.
 For example, a banking regulator that focuses on the managing risks related to the causes of a recent financial crisis without managing emerging threats.
 Resilience is a society, organization or individual's ability to withstand stresses.
 Risk management can be stuck in a reactive mode of identifying emerging risks to a poorly structured and designed system.
 Alternatively, risk management can drive the fundamental restructuring and redesign of a society or organization to reduce risk.
 For example, a city can develop an emergency response plan for a flood to reduce risks to life and property.
 Resilience would call for the city to avoid floods in the first place with techniques such as infrastructure and land use planning.